Copilot-Language/examplesForACSL/README.md

 -Then just do the following :
         cabal build
         cabal install
 -You now have a good version of sbv, now you can compile my beautiful project !
-Just switch to the right branch (or merge it if you are not affraid of death), and make test in the Copilot directory, it should compile, but the copilot-regression will fail miserably !
+Just switch to the right branch (or merge it if you are not afraid of death), and make test in the Copilot directory, it should compile, but the copilot-regression will fail miserably !
 What will the world be without planned obscolescence.

 If you want to test it, you'll have to do the following :
 - Clone the examplesForACSL respoitory (if you're reading that, it means that you have probably done it already).